urbancomp/fogarch/README.md

 ## Usage

-The Multi-Layered Fog Computing Architecture for DataReduction in a Traffic Congestion Detection System is a framework able to host different approaches to traffic detect congestion and data reduction process simultaneously.
+The Data Orchestration for Urban Computing through Fog Computing is a framework able to host different approaches to traffic detect congestion and data reduction process simultaneously.
 Thus, our implementation is able to apply some of the technics available in the literature and compare each one.
 Some results are introduced in the following image in experiment with 50 vehicles.

 <!-- PROJECT LOGO -->
 <br />